 Utah Domestic Violence Laws

-Domestic violence laws in Utah are very strict.
-Utah law defines domestic violence as a crime which involves two people who are “cohabitants” of each other.
-The definition of “cohabitant,” in Utah however, is very broad, and many different criminal charges, even non-violent criminal charges, can be classified as domestic violence.
+Domestic violence laws are very strict.
+Utah law defines it as a crime which involves two people who are “cohabitants” of each other.
+The definition of “cohabitant,” is very broad, and many different criminal charges, even non-violent criminal charges, can be classified as domestic violence.

 - is a spouse of the other person involved, or